acgeospatial/awesome-earthobservation-code/README.md

 - [Detecting ships](https://github.com/ucalyptus/Detecting-Ships) - Using Satellite Imagery to detect ships (Basic Object Detection)
 - [deepOSM](https://github.com/trailbehind/DeepOSM) - Train a deep learning net with OpenStreetMap features and satellite imagery.
 - [Keras for computer vision (Maxime Lenormand GitHub)](https://github.com/MaxLenormand/Keras-for-computer-vision) - Introductions to Keras to perform computer vision tasks, with data exploration, error analysis and improving results.
+- [Airplane image classification](https://medium.com/@kylepob61392/airplane-image-classification-using-a-keras-cnn-22be506fdb53) - This article details building a ML pipeline to classify the presence of planes in satellite images using a Convolutional Neural Network (CNN).

 ## Great Github accounts with example projects where possible
 Please do explore these accounts, there are some absolutely brilliant projects on these accounts, some have more than I have shown here!